The Impact of Data on the Stability of Learning-Based Control- Extended Version: Gaussian Process Regression

 \section{Gaussian Process Regression}

-For determining the value of data in control, we employ a Gaussian process (GP) formulation, such that we can relate the control performance to the model uncertainty.
+For determining the impact of data on stability certificates, we employ a Gaussian process (GP) formulation, such that we can relate the control performance to the model uncertainty.
 We first introduce the foundations of Gaussian process regression in \cref{subsec:GP}, before we explain the extension to multiple outputs, in \cref{subsec:MOGP}.
 Finally, we propose an output-decoupling formulation using linear models of coregionalization and propose a novel uniform error bound, in \cref{subsec:output decoup}.